And the multitudes that went before,

-Just as Jesus challenged the hypocrisy of these religious leaders, so does He challenge and confront every kind of hypocrisy and insincerity, all cheating and deceitfulness in our lives and societies.
+Just as Jesus challenged the hypocrisy of the Temple system so does He challenge and confront every kind of hypocrisy and insincerity, all cheating and deceitfulness in our lives and societies.
 Any act that cannot stand the piercing glare of Christ has to be either purged or extricated from us.
 Hypocrisy is the direct opposite to purity, and thus we have to remember our Lord’s saying that only the pure in heart will be able to see God, and enter His kingdom.

 Put in the form of another of our Lord’s teaching, we cannot serve both God and mammon.
 In our quest for holiness, all dross must be purified.
 We need to be cleansed regularly from sin.
 We have to let the Spirit be like the heavy dew settling on the frosty ground.
 Bit by bit the dew saturates the ground until the frost begins to melt.
 Although at first it seems improbable, the soft dew will eventually melt the hard frost.

-As Christians we are called to cleanse our lives in the purity of Christ’s teaching.
+As Christians we are called to cleanse our lives to the purity of Christ’s teaching.
 This means we keep our bodies pure as they are the temples of the Holy Spirit.
 For the latter this means that we do not abuse our bodies sexually or through drugs or by over indulging in eating and drinking, or by being slovenly and lazy.
 The basis for any Christian relationship is honesty.
-I know some people say that if one is too honest, then that can hurt others and is therefore more preferable it is to tell a white lie.
-I cannot accept this.
+I know some people say that if one is too honest, then that can hurt others and is therefore more preferable tois to tell a white lie.
 The Pauline tradition tells us very clearly we must speak the truth in love, and in Christ as he did.
 (Eph.4:15 & 1Tim.2:7) Anything other than the truth is a deception, and any kind of deception immediately forms a barrier.
 From some of my own experiences when very painful things have had to be said, although the person with whom you are conversing has been upset, most visibly at times, I’ve always known that person in the end to acknowledge truth is kinder than any hedging.
 The other side of all this is that the person having to speak the truth experiences pain too because she/he knows the immediate suffering of the other.
 The most important thing is to remember that God is in that situation, and if we are sensitive enough to Him, He will be the Speaker.
 Another factor to be considered is that quite often people are more resilient than for what we give them credit.
 Sometimes too people have some kind of premonition of the truth.
 This is especially true in regards to breaking the news of the death of a loved one.
 We are also called to live honest lives where we work: in offices, behind check-outs or computers, retail business etc. That means working to the best of our ability and using the work hours for the company’s work and not for our own.
 There seems to be the temptation to think that the most important criterion is to sign on each day, and how we spend that day is not of any great consequence.
-Or there is the attitude that the company’s resources are there for our too, and therefore there is nothing wrong about helping ourselves to stationery, pens, clips and so on.
-In a sense this would be a bit like picking up the clean cutlery left on a host’s table after having been invited to dinner and going home with it.
-I don’t think anyone would do this, and would be deeply insulted at the suggestion of such a thing, but why the two standards?

 Holy Monday therefore demands us to examine our lives to see whether they glow with Christ’s purity and honesty, and to examine whether we live by Christ’s commandments or our own watered down version of them.
 After confronting ourselves through Christ’s eyes, the comforting factor of this day is that we can be cleansed of all that is not pure and honest within us.